 From gorgeous downtowns like Krakow and Wroclaw to Auschwitz's haunting tour, Poland is underrated and unforgettable in every way.

-After you’ve learned a little bit about Poland’s history and eaten your way through town, I suggest admiring all the gorgeous scenery.
+After you've learned a little about Poland's history and eaten your way through town, I suggest admiring all the gorgeous scenery.

 Poland's cities boast colorful downtown market squares, opulent churches, stunning bridges, impressive fountains, and tranquil gardens that will make you want to melt the day away.

-Related: How to Travel Poland on a Budget
+Related: How To Travel Poland on a Budget

 2. Mongolia